bodik/sner4/README.md

 2. Data analysis and management
-	* Flexible user-interface allows to analyze monitored infrastructure and manage information on on-demand and continuous basis
+	* Flexible user-interface allows to analyze monitored infrastructure and manage information on on-demand and continuous basis.
-	* Programmatical access to the data through standard ORM interface to provide further analysis capabilities
+	* Programmatical access to the data through ORM interface to provide further analysis capabilities.

 ### 1.1 Design overview